softlayer/chef-openstack/README.md

-All our public content is built from minimal static webpages made using [Bootstrap CSS](http://getboostrap.com), [Foundation](http://foundation.zurb.com), and [Jekyll](http://jekyllrb.com).
+All of our public content is built from minimal static webpages made using [Bootstrap CSS](http://getboostrap.com), [Mixture](http://mixture.io), and [Jekyll](http://jekyllrb.com).
 Each are [CCPL-licensed](https://github.com/softlayer/chef-openstack/blob/gh-pages/LICENSE) and free to use.

 ## Before Starting